vsatheesh/agentic-bioinformatics/plan.md

 # Plan

-The idea behind this repo is to watch how AI coding agents handle real bioinformatics work.
-To do that we need something to check their answers against.
+We want to see how AI coding agents handle real bioinformatics work.
+To grade them we need a right answer to grade against.
 That's what the two pipelines are for: the same variant calling job written twice, once in Snakemake and once in Nextflow.
-If both give the same answer on the same data, we can trust that answer, and we can score whatever an agent produces against it.
+If both give the same answer on the same data, we trust that answer, and we score the agents against it.

-The work below is in the order it has to happen.
-The first three parts are just getting the pipelines into shape.
+Steps are in the order they have to happen.
 The study itself comes last.

 ## Where things stand

-Both pipelines now do the same five steps: trim the reads, index the genome, align and sort, index the BAM, call variants.
-The step names differ (rules in Snakemake, processes in Nextflow) but they line up one to one.
+- Both pipelines do the same five steps: trim the reads, index the genome, align and sort, index the BAM, call variants.
+- The names differ (rules in Snakemake, processes in Nextflow) but they match up one to one.

-Neither pipeline has actually been run yet.
+- Neither pipeline has been run yet.
 Everything below is untested.

-## First: get one run to finish
+## Step 1: get one run to finish

-Five things are in the way, roughly in the order you'll hit them.

-The Nextflow side pulls in six module files that aren't in the repo: fastp, the two indexing steps, the aligner, the BAM indexer, and the caller.
-Nothing runs until those are committed.
+- Commit the six Nextflow module files.
+They're referenced but missing, so nothing runs without them.

-Once they're there, the aligner module needs the same two flags we added to the Snakemake version in `fe067ff` and `e2656c7`: `-K 100000000`, which stops the alignment from changing when the thread count changes, and the `@RG` line, which puts the sample name in the output instead of the file path.
-If only one side has these, the two pipelines will disagree and it won't be either pipeline's fault.
+- Copy the two flags we added to the Snakemake aligner in `fe067ff` and `e2656c7` into the Nextflow aligner module:
+  - `-K 100000000`, so the alignment doesn't change when the thread count changes.
+  - the `@RG` line, so the sample name ends up in the output instead of the file path.
+  - If only one side has these, the two pipelines will disagree and it won't be either pipeline's fault.

-We also need test data committed — the 1 Mb chunk of B73 chr1 the config already points at, plus a couple of small read pairs.
-Small enough to keep in git, big enough to actually produce variants.
+- Commit test data: the 1 Mb piece of B73 chr1 the config already points at, plus a couple of small read pairs.
+Small enough for git, big enough to give real variants.

-Then a `nextflow.config` (which machine to run on, how many cores and how much memory each step gets), and a `.gitignore` so the work directories and outputs don't get committed by accident.
+- Add a `nextflow.config`: where to run, and cores and memory per step.
+- Add a `.gitignore` so work folders and outputs don't get committed.

-Done when both pipelines run start to finish and produce a VCF per sample.
+Done when both pipelines run start to finish and give one VCF per sample.

-## Second: decide what "same answer" means
+## Step 2: decide what "same answer" means

-This is the part that does the real work, and it's easy to skip past.

-Two VCFs from the same reads will never be byte-identical.
-Headers differ, the tool records its own command line, records at the same position can come out in a different order.
-None of that matters.
-What matters is whether the two pipelines found the same variants in the same places.
+- Two VCFs from the same reads are never identical byte for byte.
+Headers differ, the tool writes its own command line into the file, and records at the same position can come out in a different order.
+- None of that matters.
+What matters is whether both found the same variants in the same places.

-So we need a small script that tidies both files up the same way and then compares just the variant lists.
-Run it on the output from the previous step and keep fixing things until it comes back clean.
-If something still differs, one of the two pipelines is wrong, and we need to know that before going any further.
-This is the step that lets the README say "cross-validated" and mean it.
+- Write a small script that cleans up both files the same way and compares just the variant lists.
+- Run it and keep fixing until it comes back clean.
+Anything left over means one of the pipelines is wrong, and we need to know that now.

-Whatever both pipelines agree on becomes the reference.
-That's what agent runs get scored against later.
+- Save what both pipelines agree on.
+That's the reference the agents get scored against.
+- Save the intermediate BAMs too.
+When an agent's output is wrong, these show which step it went wrong at.

 Done when the script passes and the reference files are saved.

-## Third: pin the versions
+## Step 3: pin everything down

-Right now both pipelines just say `module load bwa_mem2` and so on, with no version.
-That means they pick up whatever the cluster happens to have that day, and that changes over time.
-For a study meant to be repeatable, that's a problem.
-A run six months from now wouldn't be comparable to one today.

-Either name the versions explicitly, or switch to conda environments or containers.
-Containers are the better bet if anyone outside this cluster is ever going to reproduce this.
+- Both pipelines say `module load bwa_mem2` and so on with no version, so they pick up whatever the cluster has that day.
+Name the versions, or move to conda or containers.
+Containers are the better bet if anyone off this cluster will ever repeat this.
+- Pin the agents the same way.
+Model versions change under the same name, so write down the exact version and the date for every run.

-While we're at it, each run should write down what it used: tool versions, the git commit, the command.
-Then re-run the comparison from the previous step to make sure pinning didn't quietly change anything.
+- Have each run record what it used: tool versions, model version, git commit, and the command.
+- Re-run the Step 2 comparison afterwards to check that pinning didn't change anything.

-## Fourth: the actual study
+## Step 4: build the tasks

-Only worth starting once the three parts above hold, since everything here is measured against the reference files.
+This is the part of the study we're actually changing between runs, and none of it exists yet.

+- Write a set of faults to seed, each saved as a patch with its correct fix written down.
+Rough ideas:
+  - a wrong path in the config
+  - a rule whose output name doesn't match what the next rule expects
+  - a missing genome index
+  - R1 and R2 swapped
+  - a memory limit too low to finish
-We need to settle on the tasks.
-Some rough ideas, easiest first: just run the pipeline; find and fix a config we've broken on purpose; add a new step; take a step from one pipeline and rewrite it in the other language.
+- Add a few tasks that aren't bug fixes: run the pipeline as given, add a new step, rewrite a step from one language in the other.
+- Keep the answers out of reach.
+Right now the commit message on `e2656c7` explains the thread-count problem, and this file spells it out again.
+An agent that reads the git log or opens this file has been handed the answer.
+  - Give each run a clean copy with history that doesn't discuss the bug.
+  - Keep the reference VCFs out of the agent's working folder.
+- Decide when a run is over: the agent says it's done, or a turn limit, or a time limit.
+If runs end whenever, the timing numbers mean nothing.

+## Step 5: run the study

-We need somewhere to put the results — one folder per run holding the prompt, the whole conversation, whatever the agent changed, and the output files.
-Runs have to stay out of each other's way, and out of the reference copy.
+- One folder per run holding the prompt, the whole conversation, whatever the agent changed, and the output files.
+Runs stay out of each other's way and out of the reference copy.

-We need to agree on what we're measuring.
-Did it produce anything?
-Do the variants match the reference?
-How long did it take, and how many rounds of back and forth?
-Did it wander off and edit files it shouldn't have touched?
+- Pick a control to compare against: a person doing the same tasks under the same limit, or an agent that can edit but not run anything.
+Without one we can describe what agents did but can't say whether it was any good.
+- Measure:
+  - did it produce anything at all
+  - do the variants match the reference
+  - tokens and cost (a better measure of effort than wall clock, which on the cluster is mostly queue time)
+  - how many rounds of back and forth
+  - did it edit files it shouldn't have touched
-And the one really worth watching for: did it quietly weaken the pipeline to make the errors go away.
+  - did it quietly weaken the pipeline to make the errors go away
+- Agree on how the diffs get read, and by whom.
+A short list of failure types
+  helps: hardcoded a path, deleted the failing step, weakened a filter, fixed the symptom not the cause, gave up.
+If two people score, check they agree.

-Agents don't give the same answer twice, so one run per task tells us nothing.
-Pick a number of repeats up front.
+- Agents don't give the same answer twice, so one run per task tells us nothing.
+Pick the number of repeats up front.
+- Keep a second dataset the tasks were never tuned on, to tell a real fix from one that only works on the sample it was built against.
+- Write down what we expect to happen and how we'll analyse it before collecting anything, then leave it alone.

-## Things we still need to decide
+## Still to decide

-- How close do the two pipelines have to be?
+- How close do the pipelines have to be?
 Same list of variants, or do the quality and depth numbers have to match too?
-Strict matching might not be achievable if the two callers are set up even slightly differently.
+Strict matching may not be possible if the two callers differ even slightly in their defaults.
-- Which agents are we testing, and how do we drive them?
+- Which agents, and how do we drive them?
 - How many repeats per task?
-- Do agents get to see both pipelines, or only one?
+- Do agents see both pipelines or only one?
 Showing both gives away the answer for the rewrite task.
-- Can the genome slice be shared publicly, or does the test data need to be downloaded by a script instead of committed?
+- Can the genome piece be shared publicly, or does the test data need a download script instead?